li20034/mono-sense-hat/README.md

 ## Dependencies
 Testing has only been done with Raspbian.
-The default installation of mono provided on Raspbian may not be compatible with the library.
+The default version of mono in Raspbian's package repositories may not be compatible with the library.
 We recommend following the instructions found [here](https://www.mono-project.com/download/stable/#download-lin-raspbian) to install a compatible version.
 Installation of the msbuild package is also strongly recommended but it may not be required.

 The following dependancies are automatically retrieved by installation script.